 Perpetual evolution in the field of technology has improved performance of our computers over time.
 With this great performance comes our dependability and extensive use of technology in almost every aspect of our life.
 The constant usage will eventually decrease the speed and functionality of many components, both software and hardware.
 Because of our dependence, we usually require timely consultation or repairs from tech repair professional.
 Users tend to count on these skilled tech geeks who are stuffed with massive PC repair knowledge.
 They expect them to keep their system in top-notch condition and keep their digital work on track.
 Because they rely on the tech geeks, they have allowed some computer myths to be perpetuated.
 We hear these myths regularly.
-Read on to recognize these false statements and reasons to stop believing in them.
+Read on to recognize these computer repair myths and reasons to stop believing in them.

 #1 Only professionals can repair computers.

 It is what many without technical knowledge believe.
 But with years of modulation of PCs and their components and accessibility to unlimited quick-fix tips available online, it has become easy for almost everyone to tame in the basic issues.
-Hence, it is one of many myths that you should stop believing today.
+Hence, it is one of many computer repair myths that you should stop believing today.

 #2 Auto-updates should be avoided.

 We hear this a lot.
 Just know that Apple and Microsoft won’t steal your data.
 Whether you don’t want Apple and Microsoft controlling your world, or you believe it will damage your computer, both concepts are false.
 However, many of us tech geeks, realize that it is a crucial step to take for fixing the security loopholes in your PC.
 It will keep you safer and most programs will still work after the update is complete.
 Definitely leave auto-updates on.